cloudmesh-community/book/chapters/pi/config-display.md

 `192.168.10.1`

-Now you can connect to this address, with the help of a program such as *Remote Desktop Connection* on Windows or Bonjour on OSX.
+Now you can connect to this address, with the help of a program such as *Remote Desktop Connection* on Windows or Bonjour on macOS.

 Type in the ip address and you will see the desktop.